Chocolate Dipped Funfetti Rice Krispie Squares + Some Thoughts On Stress

-Lately I’ve been purposefully thinking about stress, and its effect on my life.
-Did you know that stress is actually adaptive for our bodies, and without it we wouldn’t be alive?
+Lately, I’ve been purposefully thinking about stress and its effect on my life.
+Did you know that stress is actually adaptive for our bodies, and without it, we wouldn’t be alive?

 Stress exists to prime our bodies against a real or perceived threat.
 Your endless to-do list might be a “threat”, and your worry and anxiety about your to-do list would be the “stress” you experience.
 Stress is a reaction, not a situation.

 Unfortunately, some of us are primed to have a difficult time shutting down the stress response.
 We can’t control it.
-In my case, when stress relates to a mental illness, it’s very difficult to turn off that reaction.
+In my case, when stress relates to mental illness, it’s very difficult to turn off that reaction.

 But none of us are immune to regular old kick-you-when-you’re-down stress that occurs due to major life events or changes, work stress, family problems — anything, really.
 We all feel it.
 We all wish we didn’t.

 When I feel stressed, it feels like I can actually sense the cortisol running through my body.
 My chest tenses up, my mind loses focus, and I start fidgeting, talking really fast, or getting upset about small things.
-I’ve been thinking alot about how to reduce the amount of stress in my life, and to do that, I need to try to eliminate some of the situations that cause that stress.
+I’ve been thinking a lot about how to reduce the amount of stress in my life, and to do that, I need to try to eliminate some of the situations that cause that stress.
 A good friend of mine gave me this sound advice.

 It seems like a simple task, but it can take some major life changes to change the amount of stress you feel.
 Jobs, relationships, friendships, daily habits, exercise…those kinds of things don’t change overnight.
 I decided I would focus on work stress, and make the changes I need to feel more calm and collected.

 As you may have already noticed, I’ve been posting twice per week.
 This is hopefully a temporary fix until I get some other work changes sorted out.
 As much as I wish I could post every single day, I’d rather write more meaningful posts that you as a reader can personally resonate with.